ek68794998/covid-employer-response/public/employers/README.md

 ### Creating a data file

-We recommend you make a copy of `sample.yml` and adjust it to fit your needs.
+We recommend you make a copy of `_sample.yml` and adjust it to fit your needs.
 The name of the file should be the employer's name in all lowercase with spaces replaced by `-`.

 ### Fields

 - `name`: The official name of the company.
-- `aliases`: An optional list of aliases for the company, if they have changed names or have a parent company.
+- `aliases`: An optional list of aliases for the company, if they have changed names or have an acronym.
+Child companies which are not relevant enough to have their own employer entries can also go here.
 - `shortName`: An optional shortened version of the company's name.
 - `ticker`: The stock ticker symbol for the company, if they are publicly traded.
 - `wiki`: The subpath for the company's English Wikipedia page, if any.
 Spaces will be converted to underscores.